 What do I need to know about thrombolysis?

-Thrombolysis is a procedure to dissolve a blood clot with medicine.
+Thrombolysis is a procedure to dissolve or break up a blood clot.
 A blood clot can block blood flow to areas of your body and become life-threatening.
 Thrombolysis can return blood flow and reduce harm to areas such as your brain, heart, or lungs.

 How do I prepare for my procedure?

 Your healthcare provider will tell you how to prepare for your procedure.
 He may tell you not to eat or drink anything after midnight on the day of your procedure.
 He will tell you what medicines to take or not take on the day of your procedure.
 You may be given contrast liquid before or during the procedure to help your healthcare provider see the clot better.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

 - Your healthcare provider will inject medicine into your IV that will help dissolve or break up the clot.
 It is most commonly given into a vein, but it may be given into an artery.
 If the medicine is given into an artery, a catheter is guided by x-ray so it is near the blood clot.